fem-itech/alx-low_level_programming/0x0F-function_pointers/README.md

-read me for function pointer
+readme file for 0x07 function